ssim3/NextSteamSale/README.md

 ![alt text](https://github.com/ssim3/NextSteamSale/blob/master/cover.png?raw=true)

-# Find out when your favorite steam game goes on sale next!
+# Find out when your favorite *Steam* game goes on sale next!

 This project allows users to find out when their steam game goes on sale next.